netxms/netxms-doc/admin/upgrade.rst

 .. code-block:: cfg

-  C:\|product_name|\bin> nxdbmgr upgrade
+  C:\NetXMS\bin> nxdbmgr upgrade

 6. Start |product_name| server, if it is not already started.

 Agent
 ~~~~~

 We highly recommend using centralized agent upgrade feature for agent upgrades.
 However, if you decide to upgrade agent manually, it can be done in just a few steps:

   1. Download the latest version from http://www.netxms.org/download, if you don't
      have it.
 You will need Windows Agent installer (named nxagent-VERSION.exe or
      nxagent-VERSION-x64.exe, for example nxagent-1.2.0.exe).

   2. Run |product_name| agent installer and follow the prompts.
 Normally, you will not need
      to change any settings on installation wizard dialog windows.
 Alternatively, you
      can run installer with /SILENT option to disable any prompts:

       :command:`C:\Download> nxagent-1.2.0.exe /SILENT`